 This course specification is a formal document, which provides a summary of the main features of your course and the learning outcomes that you might reasonably be expected to achieve and demonstrate if you take full advantage of the learning opportunities that are provided.
 Further information is contained in the University prospectus, and in various handbooks, all of which you will be able to access online.
-Alternatively, further information on the University's academic regulations and policies can be found here.
+Alternatively, further information on the University's academic regulations and polices can be found here.
 Further information on the University's Admissions Policy can be found here.

-Your degree course in BA Geography, Geopolitics and Global Affairs is delivered in three stages, each of which comprises one year of full-time study during which you must follow modules to the value of 120 credits.
-The degree 'with a placement year' comprises an extra-curricular year between the second and third stages which contributes to your final marks on the four year course.
-The curriculum is based on a strong foundation in stage one, providing a broadly-based introduction to Geography on which is built an increasing specialisation in stages two and three.
-Stage two provides integrated modules in substantial areas of Geography relating to geopolitics and global affairs, which take you beyond the introductions provided in the stage one and provide a basis for the research-led specialist options in the stage three.
-In Stage three, a wide range of options are offered and students also complete an independent research dissertation.
+Your degree course in BA Human Geography is delivered in three stages, each of which comprises one year of full-time study during which you must follow modules to the value of 120 national credits.
+The degree 'with an International year' comprises an extra-curricular year between the second and third stages which contributes to your final marks on the four year course.
+The curriculum is based on a strong foundation in Stage one, providing a broadly-based introduction on which is built an increasing specialisation in Stages two and three.
+Stage two provides integrated modules in substantial areas of the discipline, which take you beyond the introductions provided in the first year and provide a basis for the research-led specialist options in the third year.
+In Stage three, a wide range of options are offered, and students also complete an independent research dissertation.
 This is seen as the culmination of training in research design, research techniques, analysis, and presentation.

-You take mandatory modules in research methods and design, which culminate in a specialist field module in both Stage one and Stage two (current residential field destinations are Spain, and Cyprus, while there are local non-residential destinations).
+On all courses you take mandatory modules in research methods and design, which culminate in a specialist field module in both Stage one and Stage two (current field destinations are Spain, Cyprus and London).